mcnugets/remote-hotseat/README.md

 ---
-Note: I may continue the project to develop it further but that unlikely
+_Note: I may continue the project to develop it further but that is unlikely_
+_Note: since this program somewhat saves data I might incorporate some database management_